Discover more from Weekend Wisdom - Dan Isaacman

 Setting logistical constraints can sometimes help you achieve your ambitious goal.
 However, you may need to put time and money on the line to ensure you can efficiently execute your plan.

-Experimentation is critical during design as we work out the intricacies.
-Unfortunately, failure is a common occurrence at this stage.
+Failure is common at this stage.
 Nature will test you and find a way to express the question, “How badly do you want to make this happen?”

 Challenges will arise, and it is okay to fail a few times before getting it right.